mgechev/blog.mgechev.com/_posts/2014-09-03-webrtc-peer-to-peer-chat-with-react.markdown

 #### NAT

-Before we continue with the tutorial, lets tell a few words about what NAT is.
+Before we continue with the tutorial, lets say a few words about what NAT is.
 NAT stands for Network Address Translation.
 It is quite common way for translating internal (private) IP addresses to public ones and vice verse.
 A lot of ISP providers with limited capacity of public IP addresses uses this way of scaling using private IP addresses in their internal networks and translating them to public addresses visible to the outside world.
 More about NAT and the different types of NAT could be read in [this wiki article](https://en.wikipedia.org/wiki/Network_address_translation).

 ## Implementation